FluBBaOfWard/WSCpuTest/README.md

 ## How do the undefined flags / opcodes work?
 If there is a division exception the input (AL, AX/AW) is not modified.
 The flags marked as Undefined in the manual are always modified by the instructions, the flags are never kept as they were before the instruction.
-Most opcodes are just 1 byte NOPs, the FPO1 (0xD8 - 0xDF) opcodes are 2 bytes NOPs.
+Most undefined opcodes are just 1 byte NOPs, the FPO1 (0xD8 - 0xDF) opcodes are 2 bytes NOPs.

 ### AND, OR, XOR & TEST
 AuxCarry, Carry & Overflow are always cleared.